Trees in English Expressions and Sayings

 e.g. "Microsoft started as a small 2-man organization, but look at it now - great oaks from little acorns grow."

 Sometimes people use the expression Mighty oaks from little acorns grow instead of Great oaks

 But the meaning is the same and the expressions are entirely interchangeable.

 4. Root And Branch

 e.g. "The failings of the police investigation must be looked into, and the officers responsible should be weeded out, root and branch."

-If you Love Plants and Gardening, You'll Love This Book:
+If You Love The Finer Points Of The English Language, You'll Love This Book: